jakenotjacob/tokbot/README.md

 # Tokbot

-This is a little factoid bot created for use in the vaperhangout channel on Freenode.
+This is a little factoid bot, initially created for use in vaperhangout in Freenode.

 ## Installation